openwdl/wdl/versions/development/SPEC.md

 ```

 * The expression for `Int z = ...` accesses `my_task.z` from within the same scatter.
-* The output `zs` can reference the value `z` even though it is declared in a sub-scope.
-However because `z` is declared within a `scatter`, the type of `zs` is `Array[Int]`.
+* The output `zs` can reference the value `z` even though it was declared in a sub-section.
+However because `z` is declared within a `scatter` sub-section, the type of `zs` is `Array[Int]`.

-### Acyclic Sub-Scopes
+### Acyclic Sub-Sections

-This example shows what is meant by a cyclic dependency between sub-scopes.
+This example shows what is meant by a cyclic dependency between sub-sections.

-First let's sets the scene by showing that sub-scopes can find and reference values in other sub-scopes:
+First let's sets the scene by showing that sub-sections can find and reference values in other sub-sections:

 ```wdl
 version development